anidl/multi-downloader-nx/docs/GET-STARTED.md

 If you have a Playready CDM key dump, you just need to make sure:
 1. Its provisioned as a V3 Device by [pyplayready](https://github.com/ready-dl/pyplayready).
 2. Security level is either SL2000 or SL3000
-3. Make sure you are using the latest version of shaka-packager from Stratuma's, as he has patched it to work with multi-downloader-nx.\
+3. Make sure you are using the latest version of shaka-packager from Stratuma, as he has patched it to work with multi-downloader-nx.\
    You can find his releases [here](https://github.com/stratumadev/shaka-packager/releases)

 After you have confirmed the above, place the file(s) in the `playready` folder, which is in the same directory you opened `aniDL.exe` from.